What is a fracture?

 What are the effects of a fracture?

-Fractures have significant negative effects on patients and can affect patients’ families.
-Fractures take months to heal, so these negative effects can linger.
-The effects are multi-dimensional—affecting the patient’s physical, psychological and social well-being.
+Fractures can be very painful and can take months to fully heal.
 Physically, patients’ mobility and function may be compromised.
-Their ability to perform activities of daily living may be limited, and they may not be able to work.
+Their ability to perform activities of daily living may be limited, and they may not be able to perform more active types of work.

 What causes fractures?